4 dead, 7 injured in stabbing rampage in Rockford, Illinois, residential area, authorities say | KRDO

 By Amy Simonson, CNN

-(CNN) — Four people were found dead and seven others were injured in stabbing rampage across multiple areas in Rockford, Illinois, on Wednesday afternoon, police say, and a suspect is in custody.
+(CNN) — Four people were found dead and seven others were injured in a stabbing rampage across multiple areas in Rockford, Illinois, on Wednesday afternoon and a suspect is in custody, police say.

-A 15-year-old girl, a 63-year-old woman, a 49-year-old man, and a 22-year-old man were killed in the incident and five others who were injured were transported to local hospitals with “serious injuries,” the Rockford Police Department said in a news release Wednesday evening.
+A 15-year-old girl, a 63-year-old woman, a 49-year-old man, and a 22-year-old man were killed and five others who were injured were taken to hospitals with “serious injuries,” the Rockford Police Department said in a news release Wednesday evening.

-“We have multiple scenes at this point, and we are still working on notifying families,” said Carla Redd, the police chief of Rockford, at a Wednesday news conference.
-She said federal, city and county officials are responding to the scenes.
-Rockford is roughly 90 miles west of Chicago.
+A mail carrier was among those killed, according to police and the US Postal Inspection Service.

+“We don’t have a clear motive in regard to what caused this individual to commit such heinous crimes,” Redd said.

-Redd said her department’s dispatch center received a call for medical help at 1:14 p.m., which was followed by additional calls for police to respond.
+Police received a call for medical help at 1:14 p.m., followed by additional calls for assistance, Redd told reporters.

-Police then responded to multiple addresses in the area of Holmes Street, Winnetka Drive, and Cleveland Avenue, the news release said.
-The suspect, a 22-year-old man, was taken into custody by 1:35 p.m., according to police.
+Officials responded to multiple addresses in the area of Holmes Street, Winnetka Drive, and Cleveland Avenue, according to a police statement.
+The suspect, a 22-year-old man, was taken into custody by 1:35 p.m., police said.

-Winnebago County Sheriff Gary Caruana said county officials received a report of a home invasion at an address on “Florence and Eggleston” after 1:00 p.m.
-He said a young lady ran from the suspect.
+Winnebago County Sheriff Gary Caruana said county officials received a report of a home invasion after 1 p.m.
+He said a young woman had run from the suspect.

-“She young lady ran from him.
-She got some stab wounds in her hands and in her face,” he said.
+“She got some stab wounds in her hands and in her face,” he said.
 “She is currently at a hospital, and she is intubated.
 She is in serious condition.”

-“This is a very active and multi-level, multi-agency investigation and has an extensive amount of moving parts,” the Wednesday evening news release said.
-“As with any investigation, further details and charges may come at a later date.”

-Police urged residents to look at their cameras and doorbells for any video footage related to the incidents, and to submit any tips to police or anonymously through the Rockford Area Crime Stoppers.
+Police urged residents to look at their security and doorbell cameras for any video footage related to the incidents, and to submit any tips to police or anonymously through the Rockford Area Crime Stoppers.

+Rockford is roughly 90 miles west of Chicago and has a population of about 150,000 people.

 There will be counselors on-site at Flinn Middle School on Thursday and Friday to help those individuals and families that have been impacted, he said.